Summary

 Examples

-The Neighbours entry lists ELRs which are in close proximity geographically to the current ELR.
+The Neighbours entry lists ELRs which are geographically close to the current ELR.
 These proximal ELRs may not necessarily be physically connected (i.e. at a junction), thus ELRs which intersect or run adjacent to the current ELR will also be listed.
 For example, HTM (Shaftholme Flyover) intersects with JCA (Joan Croft Jn to Applehurst Jn), and thus are considered neighbouring ELRs.

 The NR Region entry lists which Network Rail region, or regions, the ELR is contained within.
 An example of an ELR which is location within multiple regions is BKE (Basingstoke Branch).

-The TRACKmaps entry lists which book the ELR is present within.
+The TRACKmaps entry lists which book of railway track diagrams the ELR is present within.
 Where the ELR is present within multiple books, the book numbers are listed in order of nominal extent per book.
-For example, NEC2 (Newcastle to Carlisle) is contained within three TRACKmaps books (1, 2, and 4), with the largest portion in book 2 (Eastern).
-TrackMaps are frequently referred to by their previous name of Quail maps.
+For example, NEC2 (Newcastle to Carlisle) is contained within three books (1, 2, and 4), with the largest portion in book 2 (Eastern).
+TRACKmaps are frequently referred to by their previous name of Quail maps.

 Administrative Areas